-These healthy, vegan Mediterranean farro salad bowls are ready in under 45-minutes and easy to prepare in advance for quick weeknight meals.
+These vegan Mediterranean farro bowls are easy to prepare in under 45-minutes with simple, nutritious ingredients.

 Chickpeas, kale, olives, parsley, tahini and red pepper labelled with text overlay.